I was once a child. Isn’t that enough? OK, no.

 Liftoff!
 The pole really does make it easy for a kid to fly the kite.

 The Flipbook Kit and the Castakite are great additions to a trip with kid.
 Lightweight and small, they’re very packable.
-And both provide really fun parent-child activites, without nary an electronic screen in sight.
+And both provide really fun parent-child activites, with nary an electronic screen in sight.

 The Flipbook would be a great airport and/or in-flight activity.
 Because it motivates kiddos to do lots of drawings, it absorbs them for a long time.
 And the result–getting to see a little movie they made themself–is so gratifying!
 Meanwhile, they’re learning something about how moving pictures work.